devtut/generate/docs/python/python-networking.md

 ---
-metaTitle: Python Networking
+metaTitle Python Networking
-description: Creating a Simple Http Server, The simplest Python socket client-server example, Creating a TCP server, Creating a UDP Server, Start Simple HttpServer in a thread and open the browser
+description Creating a Simple Http Server, The simplest Python socket client-server example, Creating a TCP server, Creating a UDP Server, Start Simple HttpServer in a thread and open the browser
 ---

 # Python Networking